LETTER TO PARENTS FROM SUPERINTENDENT CHRISTENSEN

 We want all of our students to succeed academically, so this year we are increasing communication with families whose students are missing school, and we will work more closely with families to improve attendance.

 All students occasionally miss school because they are ill, and we do not want you to send your children to school if they have a contagious illness.
 But we also want you to be aware that missing school even occasionally for reasons other than illness can affect your child’s learning.
-One missed day of school can mean two days of falling behind.
 Missing school makes it more difficult for a child to stay on track with assignments and every day in school is another chance for a child to learn something new.

 Student attendance also affects the amount of resources available to your child’s school.
 About 1/3 of the money that the State of California provides to the Redwood City School District to educate your children is based on attendance (sometimes referred to as ‘average daily attendance’ or ADA).
 Our school district loses about $50 for every day a student misses school, even when the absence is excused for health or personal reasons.
 The more parents and students focus on attendance, the more schools can provide proper staffing, services and programs for students.